Therodox/dynamite-nsm-configurations/README.md

 </p>

 - Create a corresponding release in this repository.
-If you are building from the "dynamite-pro" branch, tag the version with `pro`.
+  - If you are deploying a pro configuration, you should be deploying from the `dynamite-pro-configs` branch, and prefix the version tag with `pro`.
+  - If you are deploying a public configuration, you should be deploying from the `master` branch.

 - Run the deployment script
 ```bash